-Eve Egoyan is an artist whose medium is the piano.
+Eve Egoyan is a Armenian-Canadian artist whose medium is the piano.
 Her intense focus, command of the instrument, insightful interpretations, and unique programmes welcome audiences into unknown territory.
 She has recorded twelve solo CDs which have received accolades including "Best Classical" The Globe and Mail (1999) for her first solo CD, one of “Ten Top” classical discs, New Yorker magazine (2009), and “Top Classical Disc of the Year”, The Globe and Mail (2011).
 Presently, Eve is creating works combining acoustic piano and augmented piano, using new technologies to delve into the space Eve describes as “what a piano can do” and “what I wish a piano could do”.
 The creation of this enhanced piano opens new colour worlds for the piano.
 The source sound are the piano’s but modified.
 Eve works to improve gender equity in the world of contemporary music performance as a performer and as a voice in the community.
 She is one of Canada’s primary ambassadors for Canadian music abroad.

 Programmes and projects

 Solo for Duet is a deeply integrated virtuosic mix of sound, image, and unspoken narrative challenging traditional conceptions of piano and pianist, performed by Eve Egoyan.
 Animating the concert stage, Solo for Duet is an innovative, multi-sensory journey leading its audience through layered emotional musical worlds; contrastingly introspective, startling, playful, poetic, and urgent.

 Eve Egoyan Plays Satie